 This blueberry mug cake is light and fluffy, without all the carbs and it’s just one serving, so you won’t have tempting left overs.

 When you’ve been on a keto or low-carb diet for a while, it’s easy to almost forget about your cravings for sweets, but once in a while it hits you and you just need to satisfy the craving so you can move on.
 This keto mug cake does that for me.
+Read up on how many carbs are in blueberries and whether they are keto-friendly or not.

 It’s super easy to make – taking just 1 minute in the microwave.
 In a total of just 6 minutes, you can have a beautiful dessert (I actually eat this for breakfast!) that’s just one serving.